NoroffFEU/development-platforms/src/content/docs/devtools/GraphQL/GraphQL-case-study.md

 **Flexibility** Clients can adjust queries based on it's specifically needs without having to wait for backend-changes to expose new endpoints.

-**Increased User Experience** Quicker data loading and less bandwidth usage leads to a smoother and more responsive **U**ser e**X**perience.
+**Increased User Experience** Quicker data loading and less bandwidth usage leads to a smoother and more responsive user experience.

 #### Cons by using GraphQL's Declarative Data Fetching

 **Complexity in Query Handling** GraphQL requires detailed schemas and resolvers, which increases the backend-complexity and requires a deep understanding for efficient data-fetching.

-**Performance Issues** with Complex Queries== Complex Queries in GraphQL can lead to N+1 issues and over-fetching, that wil require optimization techniques to avoid performance degradation.
+**Performance Issues** with Complex Queries Complex Queries in GraphQL can lead to N+1 issues and over-fetching, that wil require optimization techniques to avoid performance degradation.
 However, GraphQL provides solutions such as batching and caching to effectively manage these issues.

 **Security Issues** GraphQL's flexibility introduces challenges with rate limiting and protection from malicious queries.
 It's important to implement GraphQL-specific security tools and best practices for query depth and complexity analysis to mitigate these risks.